 In the Bachelor Research Project (BRP), you independently perform scientific research in one of the research groups of LION during a period of 17 weeks.
 You will be actively involved in a on going research program where you will investigate experimentally and quantitatively a related partial question.
 Your contribution will involve runing experiments, collecting, analyzing and interpreting data and presenting your results in a research thesis and a technical presentation and may involve co-defining the research question and determining the appropriate method.

 The research project is primarily a project in experimental Physics.
 Students in the double Physics and Math program have the option of carrying out one research project in Experimental Physics and one in Mathematics, or they may do a single Physics research project which may be on a theoretical topic and requires a second supervisor from Mathematics.
-Students in the double Physics and Astronomy program may choose a project from either Physics or Astronomy.
-Astronomy projects for double-BSc students that involve lab or instrumentation work are appropriate.
-Astronomy projects with a primary focus on data analysis should still address data collection, callibration and reduction and should demonstrate a technical understanding of the involved instrumentation.
-All Astronomy projects have to have a second supervisor from Physics who is ultimately responsible for approving the project (or a modified version thereof).

 In November-December, the available projects will be presented in a poster session named the ‘Bachelor Project Fair’.
 This allows students to select a project and a supervisor and discuss the details in a follow-up meeting (if needed).

 You will start your BRP with a number of sessions that address specific research skills, including time management and the use of scientific databases (see Research Skills and Introduction Bachelor Project ).
 In parallel, you will join your research group.
 You will start your research as part of ongoing work in the host group and participate in regular group meetings and other activities.
 Every two weeks there will be a BRP meeting event, where you meet with your fellow BRP students and the BRP coordinators to shortly discuss the progress of your research.
 This starts with a short talk on ‘Introducing my project’ in the first month, continues with a ‘Midterm talk’ halfway and is concluded with your ‘BRP presentation’ at the end of your BRP.
-On July 1st you will need to hand in your BRP thesis.
+On the last Friday in June you need to hand in your BRP thesis.